Spilled pill bottle on a 100 dollar bill.

 Health Costs Grow Slower than Wages

-The best way to lower premiums and out-of-pocket costs is to shrink medical prices and improve incentives for high-value care.
+The best way to lower premiums and out-of-pocket costs is to prevent illness, shrink the cost of care, and improve incentives for high-value care.

 Lawmakers need to stabilize the market, lower premiums, increase plan choices, and improve patient access to medicines.